KyleAMathews/Fuzzymatcher.js/README.md

 * Perfect for creating autocomplete widgets

 Note, Fuzzymatcher.js requires JSON.stringify and JSON.parse.
 If you're
-supporting IE6 and IE7 you'll need to provide a JSON library.
+supporting IE6 and IE7 you'll need to provide these functions.

 ### How to use